DiogoBasilio235/Complete_Javascript_From_Zero_to_Expert_2023/README.md

 To Test the Forkify App, make sure to request your API key here: https://forkify-api.herokuapp.com/ and paste it into the config.js file on the "API_KEY" variable;

+The deployed version of the Forkify app is available on https://forkify-dspbasilio.netlify.app/.
+Netlify was used for the deploy.